Reports and Rumors About a “Ghost”

-For several years, I’ve been on a quest to find the earliest published use of the term “ghost hunter,” and as of today — September 20, 2019 — the farthest back in time I’ve gone is January, 1804.
-That term is used in an article about a team of men who went in search of the Hammersmith ghost.
+For several years, I’ve been on a quest to find the earliest published use of the term “ghost hunter,” and as of today — March 15, 2021 — the farthest back in time I’ve gone is January, 1804.
+That term is used in news articles about several men who went in search of the Hammersmith ghost.
 Since it turned out to be a hoax, I might have teased about this team being an early nineteenth-century “Scooby Gang.”
 But it wasn’t much of a laughing matter, since the overzealous “ghost hunt” led to an innocent man being shot.

 That’s when Francis Smith perhaps got a bit drunk and definitely got his gun.
 He went out to hold a stake-out in Black Lion Lane, one of the spots where the culprit was known to lurk.
 One 1804 account, found in Kirby’s Wonderful and Scientific Museum, suggests Smith acted by himself (albeit having told his plans to the town watchman, William Girdler.)
 However, the January, 1804 issue of the Universal Magazine of Knowledge and Pleasure reports: